accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 #### Label and field located next to each other

  The label and its field must be visually close, so that the relationship between the two cannot lead to confusion.

+#### Lists

+A sequence of elements that can be grouped together in the form of a structured list.
+For example, the sequence of links in a navigation menu is a list of links, and the various steps in a procedure are a list of elements.

+The notion of "visually grouped in the form of a list" is characterised by:
+- The presence of a visual marker making it clear that it is an unordered list, for example -, -, *, etc.;
+- The presence of a visual marker to indicate that it is an ordered list, e.g. a number, a Greek letter, etc.;
+- The presence of a series of elements that visually follow one another, with an identical visual form, nature and function, but without having a direct visual list marker, for example a navigation menu.

+However, not all lists require a list structure, for example a series of terms separated by a comma.

+### M

+#### Mandatory field indication

+Textual or graphic indication (icon) letting the user know that a field is mandatory before entering it.

+**Note:** If this indication is not made explicitly in text (icon, "*", "!", etc.), the explanation of the meaning of this indication must be located, visually and in reading order, before the indication is used for the first time.

+#### Mechanism enabling to activate an accessibility feature

+Interface component or set of interface components used to activate a feature that takes into account one or more adaptation needs of the interface.
+For example: a button enabling to display a screen with compliant contrasts or a button enabling to increase paragraph spacing.

+We also talk about a **set of components** when, in some interfaces, the component that enables the feature to be activated is only made available once one or more other components have been activated.
+For example: a button can be used to display a modal window, which itself contains a button that can be used to display a screen with the correct contrast.
+In this case, the button that displays the modal window **and** the button that activates the display of compliant contrasts together constitute the mechanism.

+This mechanism must keep the content and features of the application or screen it modifies unchanged.

+#### Mechanism that enables a compliant contrast ratio to be displayed

+Interface component whose activation enables the appearance of the site or page to be modified so as to display the contents with a sufficient contrast ratio.
+The design of this interface component must comply with [criterion 2.2](referentiel-technique.md#crit-2-2) and [criterion 2.3](referentiel-technique.md#crit-2-3) without using itself a mechanism for displaying a compliant contrast ratio.
+This mechanism must keep the content and features of the application or screen it modifies unchanged.

+#### Modifying or cancelling data and actions taken

+Processes by which a user can modify the data they have entered, have their entry cancelled or have actions resulting from their entry cancelled, for example cancelling an order or a bank transfer.

+**Note:** The screen containing a form which modifies or deletes data, or which transmits answers to a test or examination, or whose validation has financial or legal consequences, must explicitly indicate the period during which the user can request the cancellation of their input.
+It must also contain the procedure for cancelling the entry.
+This process does not have to be available online, although it is recommended.

 ### N